Twelve types of intimacy

 8. Work intimacy is the performing of tasks, including maintaining a home, raising a family, and earning a living.
 It’s deeply satisfying to plan and work with the support of a partner, and to share in the satisfaction of completing tasks.

 9. Crisis intimacy comes about when a couple sticks together through hardship, big and small.
 Sometimes the relationship itself is a test, when adversity or change throw it off balance for a while.
 Struggling together deepens bonds and signifies true commitment.
-It enables a couple to say we’ve been through some really hard times together, and it’s made us stronger.
+It enables a couple to say we’ve been through some really hard times together and it’s made us stronger.

 11. Communication intimacy is honest, open, loving, proactive interaction.